sarabert96/Colexification/README.md

 **DATA**

-The Data can be downloaded running 00_DataCollection
+The starting data can be downloaded running 00_DataCollection.
+For the following files, the data is step by step outputted.

-In every file there is a link to download the file from Google Drive folder.
-Change that link (if necessary) with correct one.

 **CODE**